lkodinsson/MARS/Basic/PHB.md

 ### Improvising Maneuvers

-Although maneuvers must normally be learned in order to use, you can improvise maneuvers.
-To do so, you must be at least trained in the skill required to learn it, but not have the maneuver itself learned.
+Although maneuvers must normally be learned in order to use, you can also improvise maneuvers.
 If you do improvise a maneuver, you make all skill checks and attack rolls specified in that maneuver with a -2 penalty (not including damage rolls), and the stamina cost is increased by 1.
 If that maneuver is a standard, swift, or free action, it becomes one action speed slower.

-For example: You are trained in Finesse but aren't trained in the Feint maneuver.
-You attempt to improvise the maneuver, taking a -2 penalty on your charisma check to perform the maneuver.
-Additionally, it costs 3 stamina instead of 2, and is a standard action instead of a swift action.
+For example: You do not have the Feint maneuver, but intend to improvise it.
+You will get a -2 penalty on your charisma check to perform the maneuver, it will cost 3 stamina instead of 2, and becomes a standard action instead of a swift action.

 # Resting